If your Logic Pro projects look like a chaotic tangle of audio spaghetti, you're working the way a lot of producers do.

 2. Use Markers to Map Your Song Structure

-Markers aren’t just for navigation—they’re your secret weapon for planning song sections.
+Markers do more than help you navigate.
+They're your secret weapon for planning song sections.
 Start by mapping out your intro, verses, choruses, and bridge.
-Even if you’re unsure of the exact arrangement, having placeholders keeps your session structured.
+Even if you're unsure of the exact arrangement, having placeholders keeps your session structured.

 3. Group Your Tracks Strategically